circeco/circulareconomy/README.md

 ![circulareconomy](https://circeco.github.io/circulareconomy/assets/img/demo/home_page.jpg)

-### A platform about circular econony and mapping circular initiative in the Stockholm area
+### A platform about circular econony and for mapping circular initiative in the Stockholm area
 Circeco aim to highlight and promote the network of existing circular initiative in the Stockholm area by mappiing and organising those by sector.
 The website also wants to inform about what kind of circular action the user can take in order to have a sustaianble alternative to the common consumption model take-make-dispose.

 ## UX